asciamanna/asciamanna.github.io/_drafts/practices-for-effective-mob-programming.md

 * Separate development teams from their customers (or any decision making about the work) perpetuating a "masters-and-minions" organization where the development teams are told what to do
 * Treat development teams like order takers and not problem solvers

-Even in organizations that lack this level of dysfunction, having leadership experience team impediments in real-time will help the them resolve the organizational issues causing the impediments.
+Even in organizations that lack this level of dysfunction, having leadership experience impediments, and their effects on a team, in real-time will help them resolve the organizational issues causing the impediments.

 ## Additional Resources